What to Know About Blind Shipping

 Do blind shipments incur additional fees?

-These shipments can often trigger additional fees due to their complicated nature and the extra work they require from carriers.
+These shipments can often trigger additional fees (and of course normal fees such as fuel surcharges) due to their complicated nature and the extra work they require from carriers.
 Remember to account for these additional fees up front so your freight quote is as accurate as possible.

 Are there other potential issues to watch out for?